Package 'luna'

 Details

 Landsat data are distributed by USGS, not NASA.
 To download data you need a USGS Earthdata Login account; you can sign up for free at https://ers.cr.usgs.gov/register.
-The same Earthdata Login can be used with NASA EOSDIS (see getNASA).
+The same Earthdata Login can be used with NASA EOSDIS (see getNASA), but the actual authentication flow is different - USGS requires an interactive form-login on ers.cr.usgs.gov.

 For programmatic access at scale, also consider the official USGS M2M API (https://m2m.cr.usgs.gov/) or the rstac package, which both target the same STAC catalog.